Sound, Cheshire: History

 Sound, or Soond, is a name of Saxon origin which means a sandy place.
 Sound is not mentioned in the Domesday survey.
 In 1200–1300, there is evidence for a hamlet named Fouleshurst, which is thought to have been located near Fouleshurst (now Fullhurst) Hall on Sound Lane, in the north of the modern civil parish.
 However, no traces have yet been uncovered of this settlement.
 Records exist of the township of Sound itself from 1310.
 The area of the modern civil parish was divided between two administrative units in the Nantwich Hundred: part fell within Wrenbury chapelry, which was served by St Margaret's Church, Wrenbury, and part within the ancient parish of Acton, which was served by St Mary's Church, Acton.
 The earliest landowners were the Sound family, but the manor had passed to the Chetwode family by the reign of Edward IV (1461–1483) and by 1800, it was owned by the Cholmondeleys.

 In April 1643, during the Civil War, Sound was one of several townships raided by Royalist forces.
 The diarist Edward Burghall wrote:

 In 1831 there was a hopyard north of Sound Hall, which had a malt kiln.
 Two beerhouse keepers were recorded in Sound in 1850, and one of the cottages adjacent to Sound Hall is believed to have been an alehouse.

 The Crewe and Shrewsbury Railway was approved in 1853.
 Construction employed engineers Joseph Locke and John Edward Errington and contractor Thomas Brassey, and the line opened on 1 September 1858.
 It passed through Sound with no station.

 Broomhall Church, a Methodist chapel, was built in Newtown in 1838 by Joseph Cartlidge.
 A Primitive Methodist Chapel was constructed in 1875 at Sound Heath, and a Sunday School was added in the late 1930s.
 This chapel closed in 1973, when the congregation united with that of Broomhall Church, which was renamed Broomhall and Sound Church.
 Sound School (on the boundary with Broomhall) opened in 1876, with 58 pupils in its first year.
 During the Second World War, the school served as an emergency rest centre for evacuees.
 It was expanded with mobile classrooms in the late 20th century.

 Governance

 Sound is administered by Sound and District Parish Council, jointly with the nearby civil parishes of Austerson, Baddiley, Baddington, Broomhall and Coole Pilate.
 Sound is represented by 4 councillors out of a total of 15.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
-Sound falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Sound falls in the parliamentary constituency of Chester South and Eddisbury, which has been represented since the 2024 general election by Aphra Brandreth of the Conservative Party.
+It was previously part of the Eddisbury constituency, which since its establishment in 1983 had been held by the Conservative MPs Alastair Goodlad (1983–99), Stephen O'Brien (1999–2015), Antoinette Sandbach (2015–19) and Edward Timpson (2019–24).